Time is money, and this is especially regarding the ways of digital marketing.

 5. The Reality Of Video Marketing

-Video marketing is one of the most effective ways of digital marketing.
+Video marketing strategy is one of the most effective ways of digital marketing.

 One big reason why businesses fail to post videos consistently is the costs.

-An amateur can create video for free with just some basic equipment that everyone already has nowadays.
+An amateur can create videos for free with just some basic equipment that everyone already has nowadays.

 There’s no doubt about the effectiveness of video marketing when data like this is out there.

 If you want to see a great example of consistent and successful video marketing, look at PewDiePie.